Toloka/docs/en/guide/faq/faq.md

 {% cut "Will a copy of the project exported from the Sandbox be updated in the main version if I edit the original?" %}

 You won't be able to update a previously exported project.
 If you clone a project from the sandbox again, its current copy is added.
 The old project doesn't change.

 {% endcut %}

-{% cut "Why isn't anything happening when a test Toloker clicks **Submit** in the sandbox?" %}

-Use your requester account to preview the pool and check whether it's possible to submit a task.
-If this fails, most likely there is an error in your project.

-{% endcut %}